heavyai/heavydb/docs/mapd-guide/loading-data.rst

 ``HDFS``
 ~~~~~~~~

-Consume a CSV or Parquet file residing in HDFS into MapD
+Consume a CSV or Parquet file residing in HDFS into MapD Core.

 Copy the MapD JDBC driver into the sqoop lib, normally
 /usr/lib/sqoop/lib/